Regenerative design: Regenerative design

+Positive Development (PD) theory and net-positive design emerged from 2002 as a critique of sustainable and regenerative design.
+It argued that buildings, landscapes and infrastructure that restore the damage they do over their lifecycle are, in reality, negative in the context of the overshoot of planetary boundaries.
+The thesis was that buildings could in fact have net positive (global) outcomes that reverse ecocide and environmental injustices.
+However, as the textbook Positive Development explained - current institutions of governance, planning, and decision-making, as well as design, must be redesigned and retrofitted on radically different premises.

+A subsequent 2020 textbook, Net-Positive Design, detailed the theory and explained the 'STARfish' net-positive design app, a free online resource, which guides (synergistic, adaptable and multi-functional) net-positive design.
+The app is also used for building assessment.
+The STARfish inverts three dozen fundamental flaws with both quantitative and qualitative green building certification or rating tools.
+In Positive Development, a building is not sustainable if it merely has more good than bad impacts.
+It must increase natural and social life-support systems in absolute (global) terms - sufficient to reverse its share of the cumulative and remote impacts of human expansion and consumption.

 Fundamental aspects

 Co-evolution of humans and nature

 Regenerative design is built on the idea that humans and the built environment exist within natural systems and thus, the built environment should be designed to co-evolve with the surrounding natural environment.
-Dias asserts that a building should serve as a “catalyst for positive change.”
+Dias asserts that a building should serve as a "catalyst for positive change."
 The project does not end with the completion of construction and certificate of occupancy, instead the building serves to enhance the relationships between people, the built environment and the surrounding natural systems over a long period of time.

 Designing in context of place

 Understanding the location of the project, the unique dynamics of the site and the relationship of the project to the living natural systems is a fundamental concept in the regenerative design process.
 In their article Designing from place: a regenerative framework and methodology, Pamela Mang and Bill Reed define place as a "unique, multilayered network of living systems within a geographic region that results from the complex interactions, through time, of the natural ecology (climate, mineral and other deposits, soil, vegetation, water and wildlife, etc.) and culture (distinctive customs, expressions of values, economic activities, forms of association, ideas for education, traditions, etc.)" A systems-based approach to design in which the design team looks at the building within the larger system is crucial.